mikelane/CS533-Operating-Systems/Assignment_3/README.md

 Plain text is also preferred for your write-up.
 You may wrap your files in an archive such as a .tar file.

-Email your submission to the TA at <u>kstew2 at cs.pdx.edu</u> on or before the due date.
+Email your submission to the [TA](https://mikelane.github.io/CS533-Operating-Systems/) on or before the due date.
 The subject line should be "CS533 Assignment 3".

 ## Need Help?

-If you have any questions or concerns, or want clarification, feel free to [contact the TA](/kstew2/cs533/) by coming to office hours or sending an email.
+If you have any questions or concerns, or want clarification, feel free to [contact the TA](https://mikelane.github.io/CS533-Operating-Systems/) by coming to office hours or sending an email.

 You may also send an email to the [class mailing list](https://mailhost.cecs.pdx.edu/mailman/listinfo/cs533).
 Your peers will see these emails, as will the TA and professor.